Keeping Germs at Bay: Antimicrobial Paints for Healthcare Facilities

 Standard paints used in healthcare facilities can harbor harmful bacteria and viruses, leading to healthcare-associated infections.
 Protect patients by learning how to prevent the growth of microbes on hospital walls.

-You work in a hospital, clinic or nursing home.
-Every day, you do your best to prevent infections and keep patients healthy.
+You work in a hospital, clinic, or nursing home.
+Every day, you strive to prevent infections and protect patient health.
 But did you know the very walls around you may be harboring harmful bacteria and viruses?
-Standard paints used in healthcare facilities have been found to allow the growth of microbes that can lead to healthcare-associated infections.
+Standard paints in healthcare facilities can allow microbes to grow—microbes that may contribute to healthcare-associated infections.

-New antimicrobial paints can help win the war against pathogens.
-Infused with EPA-registered antimicrobial additives, these specialty paints create an inhospitable environment for microbes.
-Within hours of application, they begin eliminating bacteria, mold, mildew and other microorganisms and continue working 24/7.
-Some are even effective against viruses like the flu.
+Antimicrobial paints offer a powerful defense against these pathogens.
+Infused with EPA-registered additives, they create an environment that microbes cannot thrive in.
+Within hours of application, they begin reducing bacteria, mold, mildew, and other microorganisms—and they continue working around the clock.
+Some formulations are even effective against viruses like influenza.

-By choosing paints with built-in antimicrobial protection for your facility, you gain an important new ally in reducing healthcare-associated infections.
-Patients, staff and visitors will all benefit from this innovative solution for keeping germs at bay.
+By choosing paints with built-in antimicrobial protection, your facility gains a valuable ally in reducing healthcare-associated infections.
+Patients, staff, and visitors all benefit from this innovative step toward cleaner, safer spaces.

 Introduction to Antimicrobial Paints

-Antimicrobial paints contain additives that help reduce the growth of bacteria, mold, and mildew.
-For healthcare facilities, these specialized paints are essential for meeting health and safety standards.
+Antimicrobial paints contain additives that reduce the growth of bacteria, mold, and mildew.
+In healthcare environments, these specialized coatings play a key role in meeting health and safety standards.

-Antimicrobial additives are incorporated into regular paint and coatings during manufacturing.
-The additives then slowly release over time, inhibiting the growth of microbes on the paint's surface.
-Some additives also have residual effects, meaning they continue killing microbes even after the initial release.
+During manufacturing, antimicrobial additives are blended directly into the paint.
+Once applied, these additives gradually release over time, inhibiting microbes on the surface.
+Many additives also provide residual effects, continuing to kill microbes even after the initial release.

-The most common antimicrobial additives are silver ions, quaternary ammonium compounds, and organic biocides like triclosan.
-Silver ions, in particular, are highly effective and broad-spectrum, able to eliminate bacteria, viruses, yeasts, and molds.
+Common antimicrobial agents include silver ions, quaternary ammonium compounds, and organic biocides like triclosan.
+Silver ions are especially powerful, offering broad-spectrum effectiveness against bacteria, viruses, yeasts, and molds.

 How Antimicrobial Paints Work to Kill Germs